 - Work Address/Friend’s Address.
 We have a lot of customers that have their purchases sent to work addresses and to friend’s addresses.
 Just make sure where you are sending your packages is safe and that no-one un-intended will open the contents.

 - Hotels.
 Over 10% of all orders we ship go to hotels.
 We have many customers where the only time they order is when they are traveling with work and so feel safe only when away from home.

 If crossdressing is just an occasional lifestyle habit then it is easier to compartmentalize and stay on top of.
 However, if it is something that is a part of your ongoing life and you cannot afford to have others find out about the ‘other you’ then try to minimize the risk of disclosure.
 These are other areas we know many of our customers try to make as safe as possible?

 - Storage.
 If having your girl’s stuff discovered at home will have bad consequences then don’t do it.
 Invest in a storage facility.
 Do not store in the trunk of a car as this is not safe and can damage certain items.

 - Email and Browsing.
-Many girls will only use their personal cell phone for browsing and will have a separate girl email address for all such communication.
+Many girls will only use their personal cell phones for browsing and will have a separate girl email address for all such communication.
 Don’t risk browsing crossdressing sites on work or shared family PC and having someone take a look at browsing history.